 Pan seared salmon with raspberry sauce is a treat for the tastebuds as well as the eye.
-Make it in minutes for a for a mid-week meal or on weekends for friends.
+Make it in about 20 minutes for a for a mid-week meal or on weekends for friends.
 The ruby red sauce is beautiful.
 Sprinkle a few fresh raspberries over the top and serve with a salad and veggies.
 If you've wondered how to cook salmon, try this technique.

 How to Skin Salmon Filets (or Not)